1/Thursday

 Jacob Schulz, blues musician and historian, will discuss the current challenges facing the blues, including its fading mainstream presence and efforts to preserve its legacy for future generations.
 This talk will not only highlight the deep historical roots of the blues but also showcase how it continues to resonate as a timeless and influential art form today.

 You might even learn about a few joints to visit while at the AG!
-To register for this Theodore Talk, visit the American Mensa Events website or, on or after Friday, May 23rd, tap/click on the Zoom link that will be available here on our website.
+To register for this Theodore Talk, visit the American Mensa Events website.
 See a list of all the Theodore talks on the American Mensa Events website.
 Even if you can’t attend the live talk, provided you register, you will receive a link to a recording of the event.
 Closed captioning enabled.

 Virtual Event!!